Self-Supervised Learning for Recommender Systems: A Survey: Predictive Methods

 \section{Predictive Methods}

-Unlike the generative SSR methods which corrupt the original data to acquire self-supervision, the predictive SSR methods deal with the self-generated supervisory signals obtained from the complete original data.
-According to what the predictive pretext task predicts, we divide predictive methods into two branches: \textbf{Sample Prediction} and \textbf{Pseudo-Labels Prediction}.
+Predictive SSR methods deal with self-generated supervisory signals obtained from the complete original data.
+According to what the predictive self-supervised task predicts, we divide predictive methods into two branches: \textbf{Sample Prediction} and \textbf{Pseudo-Labels Prediction}.
+A summary of the surveyed predictive methods can be found in Table \ref{Table: predictive methods}